The Problem - How can you measure range using low cost transponders

 The reader can process about 50 transponders in a zone at a time, at the rate of 10000 range measurements per second,

 and can operate up to ranges of 40 meters with suitable transponders.

 Only one set of antennas is needed for a full fix with one reader.
 A third receiver channel can be added to give 3D

-coverage rather than 2D coverage.
+coverage rather than 2D coverage (or a second evaluation system fixing the same transponders from a slightly different position and solving mathematically).
 A major feature of the system, besides its accuracy in measuring the range, is that

 Another feature of the radar system is the ability to track moving targets.
 By measuring the range many times per second of each transponder, the reader can plot the path of a moving object in its field of view.